-C. Internally generated intangible assets-research and development expenditures

-- (a) Research expenditures are recognized as an expense as incurred. - (b) Development expenditures that do not meet the following criteria are recognised as expenses as incurred, but are recognised as intangible assets when the following criteria are met: - (A) It is technically feasible to complete the intangible asset so that it will be available for use or sale; - [®]An entity intends to complete the intangible asset and use or sell it; - ©An entity has the ability to use or sell the intangible asset; - It can be demonstrated how the intangible asset will generate probable future economic benefits; - (E) Adequate technical, financial and other resources to complete the development and to use or sell the intangible asset are available; And - ©The expenditure attributable to the intangible asset during its development can be reliably measured. - (22) Impairment of non-financial assets - A. The Company will estimate the recoverable amount of the assets which show signs of impairment on the balance sheet date, and impairment loss would be recognized if the recoverable amount falls below the asset's face value.
+- B. Internally generated intangible assets-research and development expenses - (a) Research expenditures are recognized as an expense as incurred. - (b) Development expenditures that do not meet the following criteria are recognised as expenses as incurred, but are recognised as intangible assets when the following criteria are met:

+- (B) An entity intends to complete the intangible asset and use or sell it; - ©An entity has the ability to use or sell the intangible asset;

+- © Adequate technical, financial and other resources to complete the development and to use or sell the intangible asset are available; And - The expenditure attributable to the intangible asset during its development can be reliably measured.

+C. Goodwill

+Goodwill arises in a business combination accounted for by applying the acquisition method.

+(23) Impairment of non-financial assets

+A. The Company will estimate the recoverable amount of the assets which show signs of impairment on the balance sheet date, and impairment loss would be recognized if the recoverable amount falls below the asset's face value.
 The recoverable amount means the higher of fair value of one asset less its disposition cost, or its useful value.
 Impairment loss recognized in previous years on assets other than goodwill may be reversed if the basis of impairment no longer existed or is reduced.
-Notwithstanding, the increase in book value of the asset resulting from the reversal must not exceed the face value of the asset less depreciation or amortization without impairment. - B. The recoverable amount of goodwill, intangible assets with indefinite useful years and intangible assets not available for use shall be estimated periodically.
+Notwithstanding, the increase in book value of the asset resulting from the reversal must not exceed the face value of the asset less depreciation or amortization without impairment.

+- B. The recoverable amount of goodwill, intangible assets with indefinite useful years and intangible assets not available for use shall be estimated periodically.
 Impairment loss would be recognized if the recoverable amount falls below the face value.
 The impairment loss on goodwill shall not be reversed in following years. - C. Goodwill shall be amortized to cash generation unit for the purpose of testing impairment.
-The amortization is identified by operations to amortize goodwill into cash generation unit or cash generation unit Company expected to benefit from the merger of businesses generating the goodwill. - (23) Reserve for liabilities weighted method based on the historical warranty information and potential results subject to the relevant possibility.
+The amortization is identified by operations to amortize goodwill into cash generation unit or cash generation unit Company expected to benefit from the merger of businesses generating the goodwill.

+(24) Reserve for liabilities